-A great way to tackle any fears, stressors, or anxiety about the situation is being prepared!
+A great way to tackle any fears, stressors, or anxiety is being prepared!

 Therefore, it’s time to bone up on lightheadedness and nausea, both of which are symptoms related to wintertime illnesses.
 On top of that, these are symptoms that many of us experience without the aid of a virus or cold!
 Understanding what these symptoms are, how they’re oftentimes caused, and what you can do to prevent, treat, and manage them using natural aids will also help you manage stress and anxiety.